wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 Troubleshooting
 ===============

-This section collects common installation or usage problems on the Wazuh Kibana plugin, and some basic steps to solve them.
+This section collects common installation or usage issues on the Wazuh Kibana plugin, and some basic steps to solve them.

 "Incorrect Kibana version in plugin [wazuh]" when installing the Wazuh Kibana plugin
 ------------------------------------------------------------------------------------

-Wazuh Kibana plugin must be installed in the correct version, which depends both on the Kibana and the Wazuh version.
+To install the Wazuh Kibana plugin successfully, it needs to be compatible with the Kibana and Wazuh versions.

 Kibana version can be checked by executing the following command: